Skip to main content

 (int, slice, int) idict_get_nexteq?(cell dict, int key_len, int pivot) asm(pivot dict key_len -> 1 0 2) "DICTIGETNEXTEQ" "NULLSWAPIFNOT2";

-Similar to dict_get_next? but computes the minimum key k that is greater than or equal to pivot.
+Similar to dict_get_next?, but instead finds the smallest key k that is greater than or equal to the pivot.

 dict_get_prev?